 When a customer purchases an on-premise solution, the initial cost of acquisition will definitely be higher.
 Because the cost of the PBX appliance including the connection modules will have to be paid upfront.
 Actually, this arrangement will be cheaper in the long run.
 For there will be no monthly payments which can sometimes be inconveniencing in case of late remittance.

 When a customer chooses an on-premise PBX solution, the appliance will be installed at the company server.
-Since the PBX system is under the management of the company IT staff, internal technical skills and expertise will be critical.
+Since the PBX system is under the management of the on-premise PBX installers in Kenya, internal technical skills and expertise might not be critical.
 Therefore, by choosing to install the hardware-based solution, the general PBX administration will be done by the company IT staff.
 Some of the administrative duties performed by the IT staff include installing firmware updates and SIP trunk management.
 Also, creating and purging phone extensions, review of the call detail reports among others.

 see also; the IVR system